-Surprisingly, it was discovered that more than half of the companies surveyed haven’t customised their rule sets and are still using the vendor’s out-the-box standard rule set.
-This comes as a surprise considering SAP access risk rule set customisation is a common recommendation by many of the Big 4 audit firms.
+We were surprised to find out that more than half of the companies we surveyed haven’t customised their rule sets and are using the vendor’s out-the-box standard rule set.
+Interestingly, SAP access risk rule set customisation is a common recommendation by many of the Big 4 audit firms.

 SAP access risk rule sets typically contain risks for the following categories:

 - Data Privacy